bitst0rm-pub/Formatter/README.md

 ```

-## Per-project Configuration
+## Auto-detect Formatting

-Starting from version 1.4.0, Formatter introduces a configuration mechanism to per-project basis for itself (Special thanks to @[midrare](https://github.com/midrare) for idea, tests and suggestions).
+Starting from version 1.4.0, Formatter introduces a configuration mechanism to Auto-detect formatter for itself (Special thanks to @[midrare](https://github.com/midrare) for ideas, tests and suggestions).
 Formatter will start to search up the file tree inside the project folders until a following file is found: `.sublimeformatter.json` OR `.sublimeformatter`

 ```js
 {